-FSC has restricted the conversion of natural forests to plantations with various standards and procedures since its establishment in November 1994.
+FSC has restricted the conversion of natural forests with various standards and procedures since its foundation in October 1993.
 Throughout the years, inconsistencies have emerged between the different documents and definitions, impeding the original intention to halt conversion by certifying responsible forest management.

-Growing consumption of natural resources has posed an increasing pressure to convert the last remaining natural forests and HCVs to other land uses in the past decades.
-At the same time, there has also been an increasing awareness to promote restoration of degraded ecosystems for fighting the climate change and for avoiding the loss of biological diversity.
+Growing consumption of natural resources has posed an increasing pressure to convert the last remaining natural forests and High Conservation Values (HCVs) areas to other land uses in the past decades.
+At the same time, there has also been an increasing awareness to promote restoration of degraded ecosystems for fighting climate change and for avoiding the loss of biological diversity.